ErfanRasti/arch-setup/docs/03_drivers/2_nvidia_drivers.md

 These services help the `system` to manage Nvidia drivers during suspension and hibernation.
 If you don't enable them, you cannot suspend properly, which leads to high power usage. `nvidia-powerd.service` and `nvidia-persistenced.service` are not necessary you can ignore theme.

 One Important problem caused by these services is _screen blanking_ which is produced by running these services after suspend or hibernation modes.
-This is caused by switching the Nvidia driver to `suspend` mode leading to changing `gnome-shell` subsystems.
+This is caused by switching the Nvidia driver to `suspend` mode leading to changing `` subsystems.

 **References:**